 When you think about the word “rabies”, you probably associate it with sheer horror.
 And for good reasons.

-Not only is the rabies virus deadly, but it’s actually found all over the globe and can affect cats, dogs and other mammals alike – including human beings.
+Not only is the rabies virus deadly, but it’s found all over the globe and can affect cats, dogs, and other mammals alike – including human beings.

-Other than the obvious, rabies is so dangerous because the symptoms may not present themselves over long periods of time.
+Other than the obvious, rabies is so dangerous because the symptoms may not present themselves over long periods.
 They might not show up even for a few months!

 The post-symptom survival rate of rabies-infected mammals is low, even when vets administer preventative medicine.

 In other words, rabies is highly dangerous and you shouldn’t take it lightly.

 Since it can be transferred to humans and pets alike, it’s of extreme importance to not rule out the possibility that your cat might have rabies – especially if it has been bitten or scratched by another animal.
 Making sure your fluffy pal is up to date with its shots guarantees its safety, as well as your own.

 What Is Feline Rabies In Cats And Kittens?